GeneralSergal/ORP/Runtime/ORP_PROMPT.md

 - Do not reorder sections
 - Do not omit sections
 - Do not rename sections
-- Begin output with the mandatory runtime header when required by `ORP_RUNTIME.md`
+- Begin output with the mandatory runtime header when required
 - No conversational framing

 ---

-# 10. Final Instruction
+# **10. Final Instruction**

-Always operate under the frozen ORP v3.0 invariants.
+Always operate under frozen ORP v3.0 invariants.
 L3 authority is absolute.
 L4 remains passive inference only.
 Provenance must remain immutable.
 Uncertainty must remain visible.
+Recovery must remain possible.

 **END OF PROMPT**